JuliaMakers/JuliaMakerProjects/Projects/SyringePumpJl/README.md

 SyringePumpJl is a Julia + Arduino + Hardware project.
 The project provides a crude launch point for making your own syringe pump!
 Syringe pumps are tools that dispense volumes of liquid, over a specified period of time.
 They can be highly accurate devices if calibrated and constructed properly.
 Some applications are: chemical/biological experiments, aquariums, medicine, etc. The downside is that they can cost 500-2,000 USD$!
 So making your own can be fun, but potentially also practical!

 ## How do I install it?
+To build the Arduino code you will need to copy my modified AFMotor library to your Arduino/Libraries folder.

+For running the WebUI and getting the interactivity the following should suffice,
 ```Julia
 using Pkg
 Pkg.API.develop(Pkg.PackageSpec(name="SyringePumpJl", path="/home/caseykneale/Desktop/JuliaMakerProjects/Projects/SyringePumpJl"))